-Due to its lower entry price, the MacBook Air has been a popular choice for education markets.
+Since it is the lowest price for a Mac laptop, the MacBook Air has been a popular choice for education markets.
 Apple targets the lower price and portability above all else when designing its thin and light laptop.

-MacBook Air Features
+M2 MacBook Air Features

 Apple included two Thunderbolt/USB-4 ports on the side, which are a new spec above the previous Thunderbolt 3 ports.
 These enable wider compatibility with modern USB Type-C cables but are functionally the same.